gradio-app/gradio/guides/08_gradio-clients-and-lite/01_getting-started-with-the-python-client.md

 demo.launch()
 ```

-If you were to connect this this Gradio app using the Python Client, you would notice something interesting:

-The API information only shows a single input and output:
+If you were to connect this this Gradio app using the Python Client, you would notice that the API information only shows a single input and output:

 ```text
 Client.predict() Usage Info